 A refreshing pick-me-up that's perfect after a long day strolling markets and sightseeing, this green juice is made from freshly crushed sugar cane and served over ice (unless you ask the seller not to).
 It's very sweet but has a tangy aftertaste.

 Dehydration is no joke.
 Since the water quality varies in Cambodia, we recommend drinking only filtered water.
 Consider giving the planet (and Cambodia’s plastic-choked waterways) a break and bringing a reusable bottle or canteen that can be refilled as needed.
 Many hotels will have filtered water available, or you can bring purification tablets in case safe drinking water cannot be located.
-If you’re travelling with Intrepid your local leader will make sure you have access to filtered water.
+If you’re traveling with Intrepid your local leader will make sure you have access to filtered water.

 Our tours in Cambodia